 You can, in fact, use any device that is available to you.
 Including your mobile, smartphones, tabs, PCs, laptops, or any other handheld device at your disposal.
 You can add pages or make changes to them.

-If you are an avid blogger, you can write and post article while traveling.
+If you are an avid blogger, you can write and post articles while traveling.
 You can update your blog with all the amazing things as they happen!
 Isn’t that exciting!

 Updating HTML Sites Need Specialized Knowledge & Software